agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 - Input a desired refractive index n and a specific frequency f.
 - The genetic algorithm minimizes the difference between the obtained n from the curve and the desired n, returning the optimal values for w, DC, and pitch.

-The four parameters and the effective index are not directly linked.
-Using FDTD simulation, we predict the frequency spectrum of the waveguide based on these design parameters, and then obtain the effective index by extracting the resonance frequency and k.
-Our dataset contains the frequency spectrum for various combinations of design parameters, results of various FDTD simulations :
-In other words :
-- X_data=[w,DC,pitch,k] -> 4 values corresponding to the four designs parameters
-- y_data=[..,..,..] -> 5000 values of the electrical field for frequency values beteween ... and ...

-### I- EDA
-First, we filter our data to keep only the frequency spectrums that shows one peak (|E|>0.01).
-We then normalize both X_data and y_data (see *EDA/normalize_data*).

-### II- Feedforward model (FFN)

-Due to the one-to-many nature of the problem, we cannot directly predict the four parameters from one effective index since multiple designs can correspond to a single effective index.
-Instead, we use an inverse design approach.

-We start by predicting the frequency spectrum corresponding to four design parameters.
-This is done using the response prediction network, known as the feedforward network.
-Its architecture is defined in *Feedforward_network/feedforward_network_model.py*.
-This fully connected network has six layers, with hyperparameters like learning rate and hidden sizes optimized using Optuna.

-The trained model, that is to say the state of the weights and biases after training, is saved at *Feedforward_network/feedforward_model_trained_gpu_5000.pth*.
-You can load it thanks to *feedforward_network_load()* defined in *Feedforward_network/feedforward_network_load.py*

-### III- Genetic algorithm (GA)
-Now that we have a model that can predict the spectrum in frequency based of four design parameters, we use a genetic algorithm to generate individuals better suited to the value that we want : n_desired and f_desired.